South Lake Union is a hot urban neighborhood in Seattle.

 Buy Something from Amazon Go

 Amazon Go is Amazon’s flagship cachierless convenience store that is testing a store model that has no checkout.
-It’s free and open to the public in South Lake Union – just around the corner from the dog park and the rest of the South Lake Union Amazon Campus.
+It’s free and open to the public in South Lake Union – just around the corner from the dog park and the rest of the South Lake Uniat Amazon Campus.

 Amazon Go offers a number of convenience foods as well as grab-and-go goods from local bakeries and cafés.
 It’s a great spot to grab lunch to enjoy in the park next-door.